 Introduction to the Approach to the Cardiac Patient

 Symptoms or the physical examination may suggest a cardiovascular disorder.
-For confirmation, selected noninvasive and invasive tests are usually done (see Overview of Cardiovascular Tests and Procedures).
+For confirmation, selected noninvasive and invasive cardiac tests are usually done.

 A thorough history is fundamental; it cannot be replaced by testing.
 The history must include a thorough systems review because many symptoms apparently occurring in other systems (eg, dyspnea, indigestion) are often caused by cardiac disease.
 A family history is taken because many cardiac disorders (eg, coronary artery disease, systemic hypertension, bicuspid aortic valve, hypertrophic cardiomyopathy, mitral valve prolapse) have a heritable basis.